SUMMARY OF PRODUCT CHARACTERISTICS

 5. PHARMACOLOGICAL PROPERTIES

 5.1 Pharmacodynamic properties

-Pharmacotherapeutic group: Immune sera and immunoglobulins, ATC code: J06BB01
+Pharmacotherapeutic group: Immunity serums and immunoglobulins,

-Gamma anty-D 50 contains specific antibodies (IgG) against the antigen D (Rh) of human erythrocytes.
-During pregnancy, and especially during labour, blood cells of the foetus may be transmitted to the mother’s bloodstream.
-If the mother is Rh negative and the foetus Rh positive, the mother may become sensitised by the Rh(D) antigen and produce anti-Rh(D) antibodies which, in turn, penetrate the placenta and may cause a haemolytic disease of the newborn (HDN).
+GAMMA anty-D 50 includes specific antibodies (IgG) against antigen D (Rh) of human erythrocytes.
+During pregnancy, and especially at the time of childbirth, fetal red blood cells may enter the maternal circulation.
+When the woman is Rh(D)-negative and the fetus Rh(D)-positive, the woman may become immunised to the Rh(D) antigen and produce anti-Rh(D) antibodies which cross the placenta and may cause haemolytic disease of the newborn.

 5.2 Pharmacokinetic properties

 After intramuscular administration, the detectable titre of antibodies can be observed after about 4 hours.